MaxHalford/pytorch-resample/README.md

 PyTorch provides [some utilities](https://pytorch.org/docs/stable/data.html#data-loading-order-and-sampler) for rebalancing a dataset, but they are limited to batch datasets of known length (i.e., they require a dataset to have a `__len__` method).
 Community contributions such as [ufoym/imbalanced-dataset-sampler](https://github.com/ufoym/imbalanced-dataset-sampler) are cute, but they also only work with batch datasets (also called *map-style* datasets in PyTorch jargon).
 There's also a [GitHub issue](https://github.com/pytorch/pytorch/issues/28743) opened on the pytorch/pytorch repository, but it doesn't seem very active.

-This repository thus implements data resamplers that work with [`IterableDataset`s](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset), which were added in [this pull request](https://github.com/pytorch/pytorch/pull/19228).
+This repository thus implements data resamplers that wrap an [`IterableDataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset).
+The latter was added to PyTorch in [this pull request](https://github.com/pytorch/pytorch/pull/19228).
 In particular, the provided methods do not require you to have to know the size of your dataset in advance.
 They all work for binary classification as well as multi-class classification.

 ## Installation